 Our patients have found this type of combined therapeutic approach highly effective for optimising gut function, reducing symptoms and generally promoting a sense of wellbeing.

-Acupuncture therapy augments our dietary, nutritional and lifestyle advice in the following ways:
+Acupuncture and/or Chinese herbs therapy augments our dietary, nutritional and lifestyle advice in the following ways:

 - By helping reduce the pain and bloating you might commonly experience with IBS